#1 Rated AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 Talkdesk delivers a broad set of features, standard communication channels, integrations, and customizable pricing.
 Despite this range, many contact center buyers explore Talkdesk’s competitors for several reasons.

 Talkdesk offers three main CX Cloud packages, ranging from $85 to $165 per user per month.
-If your team needs custom reporting, workforce management, and an outbound dialer, you pay $165 per agent per month, plus additional fees for other features.
+For example, if your team needs custom reporting, workforce management, and an outbound dialer, you’ll pay $165 per agent per month, plus additional fees for other features.

 Talkdesk pricing plans

-Talkdesk also sells industry-specific editions, including banking, healthcare providers, and government, with pricing that ranges from $225 to $270 per user per month.
+Talkdesk also sells industry-specific editions, like banking, healthcare, and government, with pricing ranging from $225 to $270 per user per month.

 If you need optional add-ons for daily operations, budgeting becomes difficult.
-Some companies find that lower-tier plans lack important features, while higher-tier plans include tools they do not need.
-Businesses that do not require an AI trainer, for example, may feel they are paying for functionality that adds little to no value to their workflow.
+Some companies find that lower-tier plans lack important features, while higher-tier plans include tools they don’t need.
+Businesses that don’t require an AI trainer, for example, may feel they’re paying for functionality that adds little value to their workflow.

-Although Talkdesk serves a wide range of business needs, its lower plans feel incomplete as several core capabilities are available only as separately priced add-ons, including:
+Although Talkdesk serves a wide range of business needs, several core capabilities are available only as separately priced add-ons, including:

 • Virtual agent